 Do you find the idea of exercise unappealing?
-Do team sports make you nervous?
+Do contact sports make you nervous?
 Do you have a non-negotiable TV viewing schedule in the evenings?
 I was answering yes to all these questions when I said yes to starting Karate when I was 18.

 I can’t say exactly what make Karate ‘stick’ for me, especially in the early years.
 It was certainly in part that my brother and I went to training together, but it also had a lot to do with seeing what the higher grades could do and thinking that I wanted to do what they could.

 A week ago I graded to 1st Dan in my style, and it was a gruelling and wonderful four hours (here’s an explanation of Karate grades and Shodan).
 This is 18 years after I started my training, taking into account an eight-year absence due to injury and starting a family.
 It was always my intention to return to Karate, however.
 Throughout that eight-year break, I was always plotting a plan to convince my husband to watch the little ones while I went off to training.
 Luckily, he didn’t take much convincing.
 It was clear to him that this was something I had to do.